BMW Service Engine Soon Light On

 - Injectors (when applicable).

-The first step is to check the fuel cap.
+Initially, inspect the fuel cap.
 If the cap is loose, it will trigger the CEL.
 Tighten it until you hear it click.

 Most 2005 and newer BMWs will also show a separate symbol to remind you if you forget to tighten the fuel cap.
 If the gas cap was loose and you tightened it.
-The CEL light will reset itself in a few driving cycles, typically within a day or two.
+The CEL light will reset in a few driving cycles, typically within a day or two.

-How to diagnose BMW check engine light
+How to diagnose BMW check engine light.

 Procedure